UC Personal Insight Questions

 Remember, this is not your typical essay and they are not looking at how artfully you craft your sentences.
 Get down to the point.
 Be genuine.
 Be concrete.

 Don’t listen to people who tell you it is the most important essay you will ever write.
+You are painting a portrait.
 The essay is part of the application; admissions officers look at the whole document so do the best you can but don’t drive yourself crazy.
 Keep in mind that where you go to school is not as important as what you do when you get there.
+The PIQ can only add value to your application.
+So do your best to share insight into what makes you "you."

 FINALLY: GET THE DARNED THINGS DONE BEFORE THANKSGIVING.